 Instagram : @the_bias_cutcom

-Editor’s Note: To find out more about Jacynth’s stance on ageism in the fashion industry please take a read of her earlier Guest Post “Why Does Style Change At 50?”
+Editor’s Note: All my Fabulous Females receive a personal invitation from me to be featured.
+To find out more about Jacynth’s stance on ageism in the fashion industry please take a read of her earlier Guest Post “Why Does Style Change At 50?”